 Many of those involved have strong ties to the fossil fuel industry, including banks that finance and profit from new oil and gas development.
-The Bank of America is the worlds third largest coal financier, according a new FOEI report.
+The Bank of America is the world’s third-largest coal financier, according to a new FOEI report.

-Other key players include Eskom, South Africas coal and electricity utility, Brazils largest power utility Electrobras, along with oil and gas companies Statoil and Duke Energy.
+Other key players include Eskom, South Africa coal and electricity utility, Brazil’s largest power utility Electrobras, along with oil and gas companies Statoil and Duke Energy.
 Former CEOs of Shell and BP are also involved.
 The sole independent representative of civil society is the Barefoot College of India, says the report, “Reclaim the UN”.

 FOEI and a broad coalition of 107 NGOs want energy access to be improved through community-controlled small-scale sustainable energy projects.

-They are calling on the U.N. secretary-general to open up the process to affected and marginalised communities so they can be full participants.
+They are calling on the U.N. secretary-general to open up the process to affected and marginalized communities so they can be full participants.

-Bassey and others are increasingly concerned that U.N. organisations are being dominated by corporate interests, particularly in the areas of energy, agriculture and food, water and the financialisation of nature.
+Bassey and others are increasingly concerned that U.N. organizations are being dominated by corporate interests, particularly in the areas of energy, agriculture and food, water, and the financialization of nature.